almondheil/eng240-final/tutorial/encoding.md

 3. Output file: `hidden.txt`

 When it's done, you can open `hidden.txt`.
 It'll look just like before, unless you select the lines and reveal the extra spaces.

+You probably can't read the secret message anymore, right?
+Don't worry, in the next step we'll make a program to [decode the secret](decoding.md)!